kainar-ilyassov/sensors-dashboard/README.md

   6. We can also add some error boundaries to components or for example when websocket connection is disconnected accidentally to show some warnings on the page and so on.
   7. We can also add some loader components with animation, instead of showing Loading... text.
   8. We can also add some transition animations to sensor cards when we switch them on.

-  ### How to run the server and client applications

-  1. From the `/server` directory in your terminal or IDE run the following command:

-  - npm install && npm start

-  2. From the `/client` directory in your terminal or IDE run the following command:

-  - npm install && npm start

-  If you are using mac os Monteray version, it can show error when you run server on <http://localhost:5000>, by showing that the PORT:5000 is already in use, in that case take a look on this article https://medium.com/pythonistas/port-5000-already-in-use-macos-monterey-issue-d86b02edd36c
-# sensors-dashboard